Common Sense Media Review

 What's the Story?

-In NIGHT AT THE MUSEUM, divorced father Larry (Ben Stiller) needs to get a job in an effort to maintain contact with and provide some level of stability for his 10-year-old son, Nicky (Jake Cherry).
-To that end, Larry applies to be a night guard at New York's Museum of Natural History, a job he believes will be "ordinary."
+In NIGHT AT THE MUSEUM, divorced dad Larry (Ben Stiller) needs to get a job to maintain contact with and provide some level of stability for his 10-year-old son, Nicky (Jake Cherry).
+To that end, Larry applies for a night guard position at New York's Museum of Natural History, a job he believes will be "ordinary."
 So he doesn't really listen when retiring security guards Cecil (Dick Van Dyke), Reginald (Bill Cobbs), and Gus (Mickey Rooney) advise him to read their handwritten instruction manual and follow the steps exactly and in order.
 When Larry falls asleep on his first night, he wakes to find that an amazing change has occurred: The exhibits have come to life!
-The next few nights offer more of the same and a deepening relationship between Larry and the historical figure to whom he feels a particular affinity, Teddy Roosevelt (Robin Williams).
-Not only must Larry find a way to bring the nightly chaos under control, he must also stop thieves from stealing treasure from the museum.
+The next few nights offer more of the same, with a deepening relationship between Larry and the historical figure to whom he feels a particular affinity: Teddy Roosevelt (Robin Williams).
+Not only must Larry find a way to bring the nightly chaos under control, but he must also stop thieves from stealing treasure from the museum.

 Is It Any Good?